 - How to Tie Turban Gele on Your Own (Many Styles)

-Just out of curiosity, what’s your personal gele style – a simple and small pleated gele style or a flamboyant sky-scrapper headgear that is the signature style of the legendary TV character, Madam Kofo, and Segun Gele?
+So, what’s your favourite style of tying a gele when going out for an occasion?
+Is it a simple and small pleated gele style or a flamboyant sky-scrapper headgear that is the signature style of the legendary TV character, Madam Kofo, and Segun Gele?
 Also, which of those gele style pictures are you likely to tie at your next occasion?
 Comment below to tell me.